hyperkot/event/README.md

         internally for methods of this class.
     - EventEmitter is 'public' variant of EventTrait.
 The main difference - it has no 'trigger' method.

     I strongly believe that events of any class should be triggered only internally by the methods of this class - otherwise the source cohesion might become so high that maintaing that source would require an effort close to the effort needed to rewrite it completely.
+- There are several additional features that are implemented by this library.
+All those are subject to the research which is the goal of this lib for now as described above.
+This means they all are subject to change.
+    - **once** - a well-known feature for many event-emitters, works just as expected.
+    - **match** - attaching a listener which is invoked only when the event is triggered with the argument deeply-equal to the valued passed to 'match' method.
+This seemed a usefull feature while working with keyboard events and more specifically - defining handlers for different keys on the same keyboard-handling event.
+        (This feature is subject to detailed testing)
+    - **mixin** - usefull sometimes but very questionable feature, since describing types when mixin functionality in object without inheritance is often problematic.
+This lib has it's own flavour of mixin concept - mixin is a instance method - it mixes not just abstract event functionality but the methods bound to specific existing event.
+        (Overally this feature is still subject to basic testing at least)
+    - **thenable** - Event implements standard Promise interface(then/catch) - and may be used as a Promise(right now that is a subject to carefull and detailed testing).
+The meaning of the event-promise is that it has been triggered for the first time.
+This IMO elegantly solves a common unpleasant scenario when you have some object with some event like 'initialized' which is triggered only once.
+And the problem is that the 'addListener' interface would be only available after the has occurred) So internal event promise mechanism stores the argument of the first trigger and resolves the event-promise with it.
+The benefit is that with Promise-like interface we can subscribe for such event anywhere we deem right - and it will invoke the handler right away if the event has ocurred before or just attach a listener the same way that method 'once' does it.
+        This feature certainly creates some overhead which I accept for now.
+        And there is also a difference between 'once' and 'then' which you have to understand clearly to use this feature: you can attach listener with 'once' method then trigger the event then attach it once again and trigger event again.
+In case of ;once' - first time the listener is triggered with first trigger argument and detached.
+Second time listener is attached again and invoked with second trigger argument.
+Promise-handlers are not detached.
+        So if you attach a handler with 'then' second time after the event was triggered for the first time - this handler will be invoked immediately with *FIRST* trigger argument and will be totally unaware of the event being triggered the second time.
+In fact the promise interface describes only the first time event being triggered for the whole time of it's existance and there is no way to make promise-interface to be invoked on any other event occurence.

 ## Dependencies